m2lines/m2lines.github.io/content/pages/about/content3.md

 color: white
 ---

-Our project will develop interpretable Machine Learning models to deepen our understanding of complex processes in the climate system.
+Our project leads the developement of machine learning models for climate physics, and ultimately of interpretable data-driven models to deepen our understanding of complex multiscale processes in the climate system.